matt70iu/gifts_den_v1/README.md

 - The various totors at code institute for their help and patience in helping me build this project.
 - The youtubers and slackoverflowers who take the time to create the videos, wrtite the articles and answer the questions.
 Without you all, newbies like me, really would be lost.

+### Resubmission notes

+- I have created a contact page with a seperate contact model, which in turn sends the form to the back end, as is the case with store orders.

+- I used the [this](https://www.youtube.com/watch?v=w4ilq6Zk-08) youtube guide to assist in terms of setup but created a seperate contact model instead.

+- I also added a like and unlike button to the products model, using a many to many field.
+I used videos 18 and 19 from [this](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) playlist in order to create the buttons, although I refactored the code to cater for the fact that I was not using class based views in this instance.

+- I decided to make this available to logged in users only, as the like will be alocated to their profile.

+- I have also rectified the excessive horozontal scroll on the product detail page by hiding the x overflow.

+- I have also corrected the issue with the offer banner being too big on smaller screens by ammending the media query.

+- I would like to have added a wishlist to the for the products also, however, I must push this forward due to submission deadlines.